pragma-/Plang/README.md

-true | a Boolean with a true value false | a Boolean with a false value nil | a Nil with a nil value
+true | a Boolean with a true value false | a Boolean with a false value nil | a Nil with a nil value if | conditional if statement else | else branch of a conditional if statement while | loop while a condition is true last | break out of the loop next | jump to the next iteration of the loop

 ### Variables
     VariableDeclaration ::= "var" Identifier Initializer?